-2. “.” – This is yet another lesser known Run command.
-When executed, it opens the current user’s home folder which hosts all the other local folders like the Downloads, Documents, Desktop, Pictures, etc.
+12. (.) – This is yet another lesser-known Run command.
+Type period (.) to open the current user’s home folder, which hosts all the other local folders, such as Downloads, Documents, Desktop, Pictures, etc.

-3. “..” – When you execute these two dots in the Run dialog box, it will open up the Users folder which is located directly in the C drive.
+13. (..) – When you execute these two dots in the Run dialog box, it will open the Users folder, which is located directly in the C drive.

 calc in the Run dialog box is the easiest way to do it.

 15. cmd – Even Windows users have to deal with the command line sometimes.
 With this command, you can quickly open the command prompt without administrator privileges.

 16. powershell – If the command prompt is too old for you, then you may want to try PowerShell.
 Just type this command in the Run dialog box to open your PowerShell without administrator privileges.

 17. netplwiz – The general user accounts option is available through the Control Panel, but if you want to mess with the advanced user account options, then use this command to open the Advanced User Accounts window.
 If you want to deal with the Authorization Manager, then use the Run command